Message: Attempt to access missing P-List 2300

 - In the File name field at the bottom of the dialog, erase the old name and name this copy "Trash".

 - Click the Save button to close the dialog and create a copy of the plan.

-- Look at the upper left corner of the Chief Architect window, in the Tabs under the main toolbars, and confirm that the plan file that is now active is called "Trash".
+- Look at the upper left corner of the Chief Architect window, in the blue title bar, and confirm that the plan file that is now active is called "Trash".

 - If you do not see this name in the upper left corner, do not proceed to the following steps.
 Instead, repeat this sequence beginning with Step 1.

 - To find the problem wall segment or object, begin deleting sections of the plan until the error message stops appearing.

 - Delete portions of the plan in a logical progression, such as floor by floor, from left to right or top to bottom.